Everyone says it’s important to find a job you’re good at, but no one tells you how.

 - 1 Being good at your job is more important than you think

-- 2 Why self-reflection, going with your gut and career tests don’t work
+- 2 Why introspection, going with your gut, and career tests don’t work

-- 3 What does work when finding out where you’ll excel?
-Trying things out.
+- 3 What does work in predicting where you’ll excel, according to the research?

-- 9 Apply this to your own career: how to explore
+- 6 Apply this to your own career

 Being good at your job is more important than you think